“When is the best time to post on Instagram?”

 The very best times are starred.
 For this case, that’s Wednesdays at 5pm.

-The pink-colored circles represent your optimal posting times.
-And the lighter colored circles represent less optimal, but still effective times to post.
+The blue-colored circles represent your optimal posting times.
+And the smaller blue circles represent less optimal, but still effective times to post.

 It might take a few weeks for enough data to accumulate, but be patient!
 You can use this information in the future to help you choose the best days to share your content on Instagram to ensure you’re going to get the attention (and traffic) you deserve!